Public Sector Equality Duty

 Advance equality of opportunity between people who share protected characteristics and those who do not |

 Increase of attendance to after-school clubs.
-All disadvantaged and bus children attend at least one club or activity during the year. |
+All disadvantaged, SEND and bus children attend at least one club or activity during the year. |

-Actively close gaps in attainment and achievement between pupils and all groups of pupils; especially students eligible for free-school meals, students with special educational needs and disabilities and looked after children |
+Close gaps in attainment and achievement between pupils and all groups of pupils; especially students eligible for free-school meals, students with special educational needs and disabilities and looked after children |

 Disability, Gender, Race, |

-Modify provision in order to meet all children’s needs and interests.
-Introduce quality first teaching strategies and resources in all classes for SLCN Improve parental engagement by coming into school and being part of the learning experience Class teachers, SENCo, parents |
+Modify provision in order to meet all children’s needs and interests (especially maths) Use pupil progress meetings to track progress of these children and put specific strategies in place if they are not Improve parental engagement by coming into school and being part of the learning experience Class teachers, SENDCo, parents |

-Ongoing – see SIP |
+Ongoing - see SDP

 Advance equality of opportunity between people who share protected characteristics and those who do not |